otakustay/react-diff-view/README.md

 }
 ```

-`customEvents` can also be utilized to add comment or expand collapsed code, see [demo/File.js](demo/File.js) for more implementation details.
+`customEvents` can also be utilized to add a comment or expand collapsed code, see [demo/File.js](demo/File.js) for more implementation details.

 ### Syntax highlight